-Tendonitis of the elbow, also called lateral epicondylitis, is an inflammation of the connective tissue that connects the muscles in the forearm to the elbow.
+Elbow tendonitis, also called lateral epicondylitis, is an inflammation of the connective tissue that fastens the muscles in the forearm to the elbow.
 The tendons attach to the outside edge of the upper arm bone (i.e., the humerus), where it meets the elbow.
-Learning how to treat elbow tendonitis is a good thing to know before tendonitis occurs.
+This type of elbow pain is also called tennis elbow.
+Learning how to treat elbow tendonitis is a good thing to know before the tendonitis pain occurs.

 Tendonitis is caused by overuse of the forearm muscles, but playing a lot of tennis with its repetitive forearm motion is only one way of irritating these tendons.
 Plumbers, carpenters, and painters commonly develop tennis elbow as they engage in repetitive motions, too.
-Knowing how to treat elbow tendonitis is useful for different kinds of people who develop the same problem.
+Knowing how to treat elbow tendonitis is useful for different kinds of people who develop this elbow pain.

 Other athletes also develop elbow tendonitis — such as golfers and baseball players.
 The typical age for developing tendonitis is 30 to 50 years, but this varies widely.
 Every year, 1% to 3% of the population gets elbow tendonitis.
 Knowing how to treat elbow tendonitis is important for everyone as anyone can develop this painful condition.

 The main symptom of elbow tendonitis is pain (sometimes a burning pain) and tenderness on the outside of the elbow.
-Stiffness and pain in the elbow in the morning or at night are also common, and is worse when trying to use the hand or arm.
+Stiffness and pain in the elbow in the morning or at night are also common and are worse when trying to use the hand or arm.

 If people learn how to treat lateral epicondylitis, they can often successfully treat their symptoms at home.
 The initial steps should be done when pain and tenderness develop over the outer elbow area: